anuradhakumari2025/PresciptoBooking/README.md

 # Doctor Appointment Booking System

-This project is a comprehensive Doctor Appointment Booking System with three dashboards: Admin, Doctor, and User.
-The system allows users to book and cancel appointments, make online payments using Razorpay, and update their profiles.
-Doctors and Admins can mark appointments as complete or cancel them.
+This is a full-featured Doctor Appointment Booking System that includes three dashboards: User, Doctor, and Admin.
+Users can book and cancel appointments, make payments online using Razorpay, and update their profiles.
+Doctors and Admins have tools to manage appointments effectively.

+🔗 Live Site (User Dashboard): https://presciptobooking-1.onrender.com

 ## Features